 Some of the best value for money in baby clothing is to be found at the playful casual wear store Old Navy.
 In particular, they have great multipack bundles of stylish adorable designs that go well together - they're neither boring nor garish, they're just right.
 And they're excellent value for money.
 As a great starting point, take a look at the baby girl multipacks and the baby boy multipacks.
 You can also visit their gender-neutral shop here.

 To sum up, if you're buying everyday baby clothes, I'd recommend Carter's, The Children's Place, and Old Navy.
-On the other hand, if you're looking for something a little more special for your baby or as a baby shower gift for someone else, then you should go for Janie and Jack or OshKosh B'gosh.
+On the other hand, if you're looking for something a little more special for your baby or as a baby shower gift for someone else, then you should go for Janie and Jack, Smockingbird Kids, OshKosh B'gosh, or Clover Baby and Kids.